Tax policy: Efficiency

 Efficiency for economists is equal to the concept of Pareto efficiency.
 Pareto efficiency means the situation of resource allocation where the concept of 'net' is dominant.
-In other word, basically we need to make someone worse in order to make others better under this efficiency.
-To seek for the efficiency, it is necessary to build the decentralized market mechanism.
-And to build that mechanism, tax system is often seen as an obstacle.
+In other words, we need to make someone worse to make others better under this efficiency.
+To seek efficiency, it is necessary to build a decentralized market mechanism.
+And to build that mechanism, the tax system is often seen as an obstacle.
 Here, we need to think about the balance between efficiency and equity.
 And the best point of this balance is called 'Pareto improvement'.
 This is the ideal answer to reply for the question of which policies should be implemented.

-Social Choice
+Social choice

-The choices or decision of government are one of social choices.
-And social choice consists of two elements.
-First, it is the individual level.
-Second, it is the society's level.
-As far as the individual level, each individual builds their preference and has their utility following the budget's constraint and so on.
-This can make the indifference curve.
+The choices or decisions of the government are one of the social choices.
+Social choice consists of two elements: Individual level and societal level.
+For the individual level, each individual builds their preference and has their utility following the budgets' constraint.
+This can form an indifference curve.
 And we can say that the points which are on this curve are matched to pareto efficiency.
-In the society's level, the curve are created by seeing the participants as group A and group B. Here, the curve becomes the inverse proportional one which is very common style in the Pareto efficiency's curve.
-In this curve, when group A's utility will get down, group B's utility will get increased.
-The relation between them is like trade-off style.
-This is the very typical example of social indifference curve (There are other curves in other ways: Utilitarian way and Rawlsian way.
-And I will introduce them in the below paragraph).
-In the above, I mentioned about the thinking way or the process of social choice.
-Now, when we try to take some policies, we need to measure the net benefits of different groups and to think about if the project is the Pareto improvement.
-If the project has the net positive gains and reduces measured inequality, it should be taken.
-If it is not so clear to understand so, we need to have other points to judge.
-Basically, there are three ways to do so: the compensation principle, the trade-off across measures of efficiency and equality, and the weighted benefits approach.
-The latter two are relatively easy to understand.
-The trade-off one is the judgement based on the contemplation of efficiency and equality.
+In the society's level, the curve is created by seeing the participants as Group A and Group B. Here, the curve is an inversely proportional relationship which is a very common style in the Pareto efficiency curve.At this curve, when Group A's utility will get down, Group B's utility will get increased.
+(There are other curves in other ways: Utilitarian way and Rawlsian way).
+When attempting to implement economic policies and projects, the measurement of the net benefits of different groups is needed and to consider that the project/policy is the Pareto improvement.
+Under social choice, if the project/policy has net positive gains and reduces measured inequality, it should be taken.
+If net positivity can not be determined, other factors are utilised: The compensation principle, the inverse proportion of measures of efficiency and equality, and the weighted benefits approach.
+The inverse proportional of measures of efficiency and equality is the judgement based on the contemplation of efficiency and equality.
 The weighted benefits approach is focused on the total amount of utility.
-When we think about the compensation principle, we need to care about the willingness to pay the tax.
-If people are motivated to pay, the consumer surplus is getting higher.
-And in this principle, when the willingness to pay is more than the cost to do so (even when the cost is higher for some people), the projects should be taken.
+The compensation principle is based on the willingness to pay the tax.
+If people are motivated to pay, there is a growth in consumer surplus.
+In this principle, when the willingness to pay is more than the cost to do so (Including if there is a cost imbalance for individuals) the projects/policies should be taken.
 The compensation principle can overcome the difficulty of taxation due to the intervening efficiency.